devbisme/DRMgr/README.md

 * Save current PCBNEW board settings into a file.
 * Apply board settings from a file into a current PCBNEW session.
+* Portions of the board settings that are stored or retrieved is selectable.

 ## Installation